cjacker/opensource-toolchain-ch32v/README.md

 Then type `make` to build the project.

-After building complete, you will get 'build/ch5??_ble.elf', 'build/ch5??_ble.hex' and 'build/ch5??_ble.bin', which can be used for debugging and programming later.
+After building complete, you will get 'build/ch5xx_ble.elf', 'build/ch5xx_ble.hex' and 'build/ch5xx_ble.bin', which can be used for debugging and programming later.

+**Note 1:** This demo only blink LED connect to PA8.

-**Note:** 'CH573EVT.ZIP' and 'CH583EVT.ZIP' is partial opensourced, the static library named 'libISP573.a' and 'libISP583.a' is provided in binary format.
+**Note 2:** 'CH573EVT.ZIP' and 'CH583EVT.ZIP' is partial opensourced, the static library named 'libISP573.a' and 'libISP583.a' is provided in binary format.

 # Flashing and Debugging